NixOS/rfcs/rfcs/0167-maintainer-account.md

 Is this touching on areas of law that justifies involving legal counsel?

 Would implementing a Developer Certificate of Origin (DCO) as a contract or a more explicit grant of personal data provide better understanding for maintainers?
-This could be added for signoff of modifications to `mainters-list.nix` only if it does provide the intendend behavior of granting nixpkgs permission to use data.
+This could be added for signoff of modifications to `maintainers-list.nix` only if it does provide the intendend behavior of granting nixpkgs permission to use data.

 Do we need even more explicit contracts, similar to the [Debian declarations of intent](https://wiki.debian.org/DebianMaintainer#step_2_:_Declaration_of_intent)?